 How is research changing the future of cancer surgery?

-New high-tech advances in imaging, robotics, and artificial intelligence (AI) all look set to radically change cancer surgery in the 21st century.
+Advances in imaging, robotics, and AI all look set to radically change cancer surgery.
 The development of ‘smart’ surgical tools and probes that can sense the difference between cancer cells and healthy cells are also a very exciting area of research right now.
+Together, these innovations will continue to make cancer surgery more precise and less invasive for patients.
+Researchers even predict these advances could one day result in fully functional AI-driven robotic ‘surgeons’.

-Professor Awen Gallimore and her colleagues at Cardiff University have started a trial, called BICCC, which is investigating whether giving very low doses of a chemotherapy drug called cyclophosphamide after surgery could potentially help to prevent bowel cancer from coming back.
+As a cancer research charity, we are proud to see that research we funded in 2005 has led to a clinical trial testing a new combination therapy for patients with bowel cancer.
+Professor Awen Gallimore and her colleagues at Cardiff University have started a trial, called BICCC, investigating whether very low doses of a chemotherapy drug called cyclophosphamide after surgery could help prevent bowel cancer from returning.

 Donate now & become a Curestarter